WPBeginner

 If you are not already doing it, then you should start building your email list right away.

-You will notice that almost every serious marketer, blogger, and expert will recommend that you use an email marketing service such as Aweber or Constant Contact rather than using WordPress for email newsletters.
-Let’s take a look at why.
+You will notice that almost every serious marketer, blogger, and business expert will recommend that you use an email marketing service such as Constant Contact, Brevo (Formerly Sendinblue), HubSpot, or Omnisend rather than using WordPress for email newsletters.

 Reliability

-Any sign of abuse by one person on that server can trigger spam catching databases which will make your email delivery doubtful.
-There are countless other factors that are checked by spam catching algorithms, and it is very challenging to satisfy all those.
+There are countless other factors that are checked by spam-capturing algorithms, and it is very challenging to satisfy all those.

-They have highly trained engineers, developers, and support staff that works round the clock to make this possible.
+They have highly trained engineers, developers, and support staff that work round the clock to make this possible.
 They are also approved and known bulk mail service providers with most major ISPs and email services.
-When a user’s email server receives email from a white-listed server, they know it is reliable and not spam.
+When a user’s email server receives an email from a white-listed server, they know it is reliable and not spam.

 Email Limits and Delays

-On the other hand when you are using a professional email marketing service, you don’t need to worry about these limitations.
-They have servers spread all across the world sending hundreds and thousands of emails every day.
-They have flexible plans which allow you to easily upgrade as your email list grows.
+They have servers spread all across the world, sending hundreds and thousands of emails every day.
+They have flexible plans that allow you to easily upgrade as your email list grows.

 Ease of Use

-By running your own newsletter you miss out on all these tools that make things easier.
-Instead of focusing on your website, you will be spending time struggling to do things that can be easily done in minutes using a proper email marketing service.
+Instead of focusing on growing your business, you will be spending time struggling with things that can be easily done in minutes using a proper email marketing service.

 Stats and Analysis

-Professional email service providers offer you integrated stats and analytics about your campaigns.
-You can see the number of emails landed in user’s inbox, how many of them were opened, and the number of clicks you have received.
+You can see the number of emails that landed in the user’s inbox, how many of them were opened, and the number of clicks you have received.
 This allows you to improve and adjust your campaigns accordingly.

-When sending out your own newsletter though a newsletter plugin, you have no way of knowing how many emails reached to user’s inbox, opened, or clicked.
-You will have to spend a lot of time trying to integrate Google Analytics in your campaigns and landing pages, and still the data you would gather will be limited.
+When sending out your own newsletter through a newsletter plugin, you have no way of knowing how many emails reached the user’s inbox, opened, or clicked.

-Another reason to use an email service provider is that some of them offer you diagnostic and analysis tools.
 You can use those tools to see how your campaigns are doing.
-If your emails are getting marked as spam, then you can figure out what’s triggering the spam check tools to flag your emails.
+If your emails are getting marked as spam, then you can figure out what is triggering the spam check tools to flag your emails.

 Compliance Issues

-Email marketing is huge and so is spam.
+Email marketing is huge, and so is spam.
 To deal with spam, ISPs and email marketing services have introduced and implemented new legislation, requirements, and protocols.
-When you are using a professional email service to send out your newsletter, you don’t have to worry about all these things.
-These email service providers work very hard to make sure that your emails reach their destination.

-On the other hand, if you are sending out your own newsletter you are less likely to know if there is something new happening in the email spam protection world.
+On the other hand, if you are sending out your own newsletter, you are less likely to know if there is something new happening in the email spam protection world.

 Cost Effectiveness